 Where Do I Go If I Have Questions?Many campgrounds today have campground hosts who receive a free campsite in return for performing certain duties.
 Campground hosts are great sources of information about the area.
 Lots of them are grandparents whose grandchildren visit, so they may know about kid-friendly sites and activities.

 Above all, relax and have fun.
 One of the great things about camping is that you really don't have to entertain the kids.
-They entertain themselves by climbing on rocks, walking the trails, watching the wildlife and just being kids.
+They entertain themselves by climbing on rocks, watching the wildlife and just being kids.
+If there is a break in the action, though, you can always go geo-caching or collect specimens on a nature hike.